-4. Remove the drain plug (Figure 38).
+4. Remove the drain plug (Figure 34).

-- 1. Oil drain plug - When the oil has drained completely, replace the plug.
-Note: Dispose of the used oil at a certified recycling center. - 6.
-Remove the oil fill cap and slowly pour approximately 80% of the specified amount of oil in through the valve cover. - 7.
-Check the oil level; refer to Checking the Engine-Oil Level (page 18). - 8.
+1. Oil drain plug

+Note: Dispose of the used oil at a certified recycling center.

+- 6. Remove the oil fill cap and slowly pour approximately 80% of the specified amount of oil in through the valve cover. - 7.
+Check the oil level; refer to Checking the Engine Oil Level in , page . - 8.
 Slowly add additional oil to bring the level to the upper hole on the dipstick. - 9.
 Replace the fill cap.